alexsavio/alexsavio/README.md

 I'm a software developer. 🐍

-I currently live between the Basque Country (Spain) and Germany. 🌍🇪🇸🇩🇪
+I currently live between the Basque Country (Spain) and Bavaria (Germany). 🌍🇪🇸🇩🇪

 I like to design, build and automate things with machine learning, distributed systems, data warehouses, containers and serverless, Python, modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖